timokoessler/ssl-cert-updater/README.md

 After the initial setup nearly any action can be done through the web UI.

 > [!WARNING]
-> This software was previously a internal tool of a company and is now open source and may not be self-explanatory yet.
+> This software was previously a internal tool of a company and is now open source and may not be self-explanatory.
 The ui is currently only available in German.

 ## Getting started